 Because so many of us choose to get covered by health insurance, it’s no surprise that each product covers a broad range of services.
 It’s nice to have coverage for anything you may need; such as physiotherapy, remedial massage, knee reconstruction – the list could go on forever.

 But do you really need this level of coverage?
 If you find you aren’t claiming on your policy, it’s time to re-evaluate your policy and find cover that better suits your situation (which could save you some cash).

 If you opted for a low (or no) excess or co-payment, your premiums may be quite high.
 This can be more of an issue for your hip pocket when you aren’t claiming as much as you anticipated on your cover.

 Does it make sense to keep those per-treatment costs at a minimum, or do you claim often enough to warrant the higher premium?
 Run the numbers for your situation to find out.

 If you have joint cover (e.g. a couples or family policy) everyone gets covered for the same thing.
-However, what if one of you requires a more expensive treatment, but you do not?
+However, what if your partner requires a more expensive treatment, but you don’t?
 It’s not worth the streamlined paperwork of having joint cover if you pay extra for the luxury.

-When comparing policies, do several quotes.
+When comparing policies, complete several quotes.
 One for you as a couple/family, and a few others for each member of the family.
-Which works out to be cheaper?
+Which works out cheaper?

-We believe that comparing products side by side is a smarter way to shop.
-Not only could you find a better product for yourself, comparing with us also gives you an opportunity to think about your healthcare needs.
+We believe comparing products side-by-side is a smarter way to shop.
+Not only could you find great-value products, but it also gives you an opportunity to think about your healthcare needs.
 For this reason, assessing your insurance annually is highly recommended.